JiajiaLi04/Deep-Learning-Project-Demos/README.md

 3.2 Encoder-Decoder Model
 ----------
 A common architecture used for seq-to-seq problems is the encoder-decoder model, composed of two RNNs, as figure 6.
+The encoder RNN compresses the input sequence into a fixed-length vector, represented by the final hidden state.
+The decoder RNN conditions on this vector to produce the translation, character by character.
+The model is trained via a cross-entropy loss between the decoder distribution and ground-truth at each time step.

 <p align="center">
      <img src="docs/encoder decoder model.png" alt="model architecture" width="60%" height="60%">